 Flevy Management Insights Case Study

-Strategic Third Party Logistics Redesign for Professional Services in Oil & Gas
+Case Study: Strategic Third Party Logistics Redesign for Professional Services in Oil & Gas

 Joseph Robinson | Third Party Logistics

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Third Party Logistics to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A firm in the oil & gas sector faced significant logistical inefficiencies with its Third Party Logistics providers, impacting service delivery and financial performance.
 By implementing streamlined processes and technology solutions, the company reduced logistics costs by 20% and improved delivery times, highlighting the importance of effective Change Management and data integration in achieving operational excellence.